 Some people call handwriting analysis “graphology.”
 I use the term graphoanalysis because of my training and because for me it offers a more incisive attention to the art and science of handwriting.
 Done by a qualified analyst, the average profile of a personality can run to six double-spaced typewritten pages.
 The analysis itself can take between five and eight hours.
 While a skilled graphoanalyst can certainly give a five-minute assessment of a person’s’ major characteristics on seeing a sample of their handwriting, usually a signature, this assessment is too general and its results can apply to many people.
 (A signature shows who the person wants to be and how they want to appear to the outside world.)

-Everyone’s handwriting is unique, and that is why forgers have such a hard time of it – it is impossible to truly imitate with a flowing line someone’s else’s writing.
+That is why forgers have such a hard time of it – it is impossible to truly imitate with a flowing line someone’s else’s writing.
 Forgers have to draw the signature they want to mimic, and under a magnifying glass you can detect the tiny blots of ink that indicate the drawing has been started or stopped in stages.
 Also, no one writes their own signature the same way twice.
 Write your name a few times.
 You will see small differences every time.
 If two signatures show up that are identical, forensic analysis – also called document analysis – can determine which one is fake.
 One of them has to be!

 Personality profiling is a different category of analysis.
 Whether you write in cursive or print, use your left or right hand, and even when you attempt to disguise your handwriting, your own unique collection of traits, tendencies, and characteristics will still show up.